-More than 280 healthcare professionals, emergency preparedness experts, and government leaders gathered on campus March 8-11 with the goal of uniting their collective experience and expertise to increase their communities’ ability to manage hurricanes and other disasters.
+More than 280 healthcare professionals, emergency preparedness experts, and government leaders gathered on campus March 8-11 with the goal of uniting their collective experience to increase their communities’ ability to manage hurricanes and other disasters.
 Attendees represented 12 countries, including 9 Caribbean islands, and a multitude of backgrounds in disaster preparedness and response, including disaster medicine and veterinary medicine, nursing, hospital administration, mental health, telehealth, EMS and first responders, disaster recovery and humanitarian assistance, medical education, and more.

 Launching the Caribbean Center for Disaster Medicine

 Organized in cooperation with Harvard Medical Faculty Physicians of Beth Israel Deaconess Medical Center, the conference also served as a platform to begin discussions on priorities for the newly established Caribbean Center for Disaster Medicine (CCDM).

 Formed around three pillars—Education, Research and Operations—the Center is designed to foster collaboration among professionals responsible for healthcare delivery, emergency response and medical education in the region, providing tools to integrate into disaster preparedness while continuing to develop best practices.

 Dr. Mark Quirk, Senior Associate Dean for Medical Education at AUC, said Hurricane Irma’s impact on Sint Maarten in 2017 presented an opportunity for AUC to become increasingly accountable to its host country, while teaching new skills to medical students.